 What to Bring to Inka Wakanka?

 You only need to bring a 60m rope and a set of quickdraws.
-The area has some loose rock too so a helmet wouldn’t be a bad idea either.
-There also is some great bouldering in the surrounding area as well, so bring a crash pad!
+The area has some loose rock too, so a helmet wouldn’t be a bad idea either.
+There is some great bouldering in the surrounding area as well, so bring a crash pad!

 Sector Naranjo is the best area for beginner climbers, with numerous routes from 5+ to 6b.
-However sector Las Terrazas and La Cueva de Los Gauchos has higher quality and longer routes.
+Alternately, sector Las Terrazas and La Cueva de Los Gauchos has higher quality and longer routes.

 What Should I Climb at Inka Wakanka?